WEBSITE VISITOR IP NOTIFICATIONS

 Oceanside Partition Lawyer

-Talkov Law’s attorneys serving San Diego County are exceptionally experienced in the area of California partition actions.
+Talkov Law’s attorneys serving San Diego County are exceptionally experienced in California partition actions and have conducted over 400 partitions for our satisfied clients.
 California partition actions provide a legal mechanism for co-owners of real property to divide the property among themselves.
 The partition statutes allow a co-owner to file a lawsuit in court to have the property divided, either physically or by awarding each co-owner a certain percentage of the property’s value.
 The court will then order the property to be divided according to the co-owners’ wishes.
 The partition statutes also provide that if the court finds that a physical division of the property is not possible, it may order the property to be sold and the proceeds divided among the co-owners.

 Our team of partition attorneys can assist co-owners with frequently asked questions about partitions, such as: